ghseeli/ghseeli.github.io/_posts/papers/2021-05-13-dissertation.md

 Ikeda, Iwao, and Naito subsequently proved the conjectured formula is true and thus give a different proof of the k-rectangle rule via work of Takigiku.
 In Chapter 5, I provide some conjectures related to Type C \\(k\\)-Schur functions, giving a conjectured combinatorial formula for them in terms of certain kinds of tableaux, reminiscient of the affine type A combinatorics, as well as a conjectured "raising operator" style formula.

+You can access my dissertation at the University of Virginia library Libra archive [here](https://libraetd.lib.virginia.edu/public_view/x346d5064).

 ## References

 - Blasiak, J., Morse, J., & Seelinger, G. H. (2022).
 K-theoretic